-This website was developed by the Yorkshire Dales National Park Authority as part of the Stories in Stone project.
-This is an ambitious four-year programme of conservation and community projects managed by the Yorkshire Dales Millennium Trust and concentrated on the stunning limestone landscape around the peak of Ingleborough in the south west corner of the Yorkshire Dales National Park.
-The scheme has been developed by the Ingleborough Dales Landscape Partnership and is mainly funded by the players of the National Lottery through the Heritage Lottery Fund.
-Stories in Stone will run from January 2016 to the end of 2019.
+This website was originally developed by the Yorkshire Dales National Park Authority as part of the Stories in Stone project.
+This was an ambitious four-year programme of conservation and community projects managed by the Yorkshire Dales Millennium Trust concentrating on the stunning limestone landscape around the peak of Ingleborough in the south west corner of the Yorkshire Dales National Park.
+The scheme was developed by the Ingleborough Dales Landscape Partnership and was mainly funded by the players of the National Lottery through the Heritage Lottery Fund.
+Stories in Stone ran from January 2016 to the end of 2019.

 If you have any issues with accessibility on this website you can contact us.
 All details for this are within the Yorkshire Dales National Parks Authority website accessibility statement here.